 The Writing Component of the Writing and Research Requirement is the only requirement that must be completed in your first year of the Bachelor of Arts degree.
 Pay close attention to the language requirement in your first-year as well.

 Plan your courses effectively and ensure you are on the right track before registration by using the First-Year Planning Guide.

 Attend a registration tutorial session

-Attend an Arts online planning session before you register for classes and learn more about course planning, the registration process, first-year programs, and transfer credits.
+Attend an online planning session before you register for classes to learn more about course planning, the registration process, first-year programs, and transfer credits.

 Register for your courses

 Plan and register for your courses on the Student Service Centre.
 You’ll receive an email with your assigned registration date and time two weeks before you’re eligible to register online.

 Connect with Arts Peer Advising